respawn-app/FlowMVI/docs/plugins/savedstate.md

 1. Provide a path where the state will be saved.
     * It's best to use a subdirectory of your cache dir to prevent it from being fiddled with by other code.
-   * On web platforms, the state will be saved to local storage.k
+    * On web platforms, the state will be saved to local storage.
-2. Mark your state class as `@Serializable` to generate the serializer for it.
+2. Mark your state class as `@Serializable` to generate a serializer for it.
-    * It's best to store only a particular subset of states of the store because you don't want to restore the user to an error / loading state, do you?
+    * It's best to store only a particular subset of states of the Store because you don't want to restore the user to an error / loading state, do you?
 3. Provide a way for the plugin to recover from errors when parsing, saving or reading the state.
 The bare minimum is to ignore all errors and not restore or save anything, but a better solution like logging the errors can be used